MojosBeans100/MS4-spaceport/README.md

 - The Result model contains information about results relating to the pipeline.
 The number of results for a pipeline is directly linked to the number of intervals a pipeline has.
 Example: if a pipeline is 5 days in length, with an interval of 1 day, there will be 5 intervals (1 for each day), and thus 5 results.
 - It contains the List as the foreign key.
 - The model fields are:

+## Style
+The styling is kept clean and minimal throughout the site.
+As the content of the site may appear technically complex to new users, there are no distracting fonts, colours or images to confound the user.
+Attractive images are used where relevant to pique the interest of the user and indicate, alongside the text, the purpose of the website.

+### Font
+The font style is the default Bootstrap 5 native sans-serif font stack for cross platform usability.
+The font remains consistent throughout the website, aside from being rendered in italic or font style for emphasis.

+### Colours
+- The colours of the website are kept to basic white, black and a light blue/grey background colour (rgb(177, 177, 177)).
+- The high definition photos provide splashes of colour against a simple background.
+- A similar blue/grey hue is used in table headings (#5c6885).
+- Form field validation is noticeable against these similar colours with a pink/orange hue to raise attention.
+- The form progress panel uses an unremarkable turquoise (#04aa6d) to show the user's form progress.

+### Layout
+- The informative pages, such as the Homepage and Discover page, remain consistent with attractive images alongside short sections of text.
+- Bootstrap cards are used to display information in a clear and consise manner along with a complementary image.
+- For several pages, the content is rendered in a section of white background with a box-shadow in front of the normal light blue background.
+- Most pages offer a sub navigation list to easily jump to the relevant section of the page.

+### Order

+### Continuity

 ## Scope